AdobeXD/plugin-samples/tutorials/how-to-migrate-from-modal-to-panel/index.md

 #### Make a panel element

-Now, instead of creating a `dialog`, let's create a `panel` element, insert the HTML, and add an event listener with the `exec` function attached.
+Now, instead of creating a `dialog`, let's create a `panel` element, insert the HTML, and add an event listener with the `increaseRectangleSize` function attached.

 You can replace these lines of code: